 If you or your family has experienced a recent hardship that is not reflected on your current FAFSA form, such as loss of income or unusually high medical expenses, you may request a reevaluation of your financial aid eligibility.
-Students may also request an increase to their cost of attendance for unusual expenses they may have during the academic year, such as purchasing a new computer, or book and supplies that exceed the budgeted amount.
 To begin the appeal process, complete the Professional Judgment Appeal Form.
+The deadline to complete an appeal is three weeks before the end of the term for which you are requesting the reevaluation.
+Students may also request an increase to their cost of attendance for unusual expenses they may have during the academic year, such as purchasing a new computer, or books and supplies that exceed the budgeted amount.
+You can find these requests below Unusual Circumstances & Appeals Forms.

 For financial aid purposes, a student is considered a dependent of their parents unless the student is:

 - serving on active duty in the US Armed Forces

 - a veteran